NREL-Sienna/PowerSystems.jl/docs/src/tutorials/creating_system.md

 These "getter" functions are available for all the data fields in a component.

+!!! tip
+    **Always use the `get_*` functions to retrieve the data within a component.**
+    While in Julia a user can use `.` to access the fields of a component, we make no guarantees on the stability of field names and locations.
+We do however promise to keep the getter functions stable.
+PowerSystems.jl also does many internal data calculations that the getter functions will properly handle for you, as you'll see below.

 ## Changing `System` Per-Unit Settings

 Now, let's use a getter function to look up the solar generator's `rating`: